antonellil/engineeringcurriculum/client.md

 Let's add a `button` element after your Selfies `div` like `<button>Take a selfie</button>`.
 Then let's make your JavaScript do something when the button is pressed.
 In your `index.js` file, you can tell it to find the `button` you just added in the html.
 First add an `id` attribute to your button and like `<button id="butts">Take a selfie</button>`.
 The `id` attribute is an attribute that is used to uniquely identify elements on the page.

 In your `index.js` file you can create a variable that stores the button that we can use.
-Try adding the below to your `index.js` file:
+We will use `const` which is the standard way to create a variable in `JavaScript` that can't be overwritten in the future (it is "constant").
+It is best to use `const` when creating variables so that you don't accidentally overwrite things that won't be overwritte.
+There is also `let` for variables that will change.
+Lets try adding the below to your `index.js` file:
 ```
 const selfieButton = document.getElementById('butts');
 ```